-Are you having an issue “HDMI not working on windows 10″?
-And you are not able to figure out whether it is the laptop or the HDMI cable?
+Are you having an issue with “HDMI not working on windows 10″?
+And you are not able to figure out whether it is the no HDMI signal from your devices such as a laptop or the HDMI cable?
 We have a simple solution to this problem.
 HDMI is an advanced improvised version of audio and video transmission.
 That transfers high-quality audio and video without any distortion provided the devices are compatible.
-But sometimes a slight error in the synchronization or even in the settings might end up malfunction the HDMI.
+But sometimes a slight error in the synchronization or even in the settings might end up malfunctioning the HDMI.
 To solve the problem do follow the steps in the given order.

 Usage of HDMI